Mar Vista Animal Medical Center

 Afoxolaner has not been evaluated in pregnant or nursing animals so it is recommended not to use afoxolaner in this situation.

-The manufacturer recommends caution in dogs with known seizure disorders.
+The manufacturer recommends caution in pets with known seizure disorders.
 Muscle tremors and seizures can occur in animals with no prior history of such as well.

 If a monthly dose is skipped, fleas and ticks will be able to complete their life cycle freely.
 Do not double up on the next dose, though; simply, give the afoxalaner when you remember to do so.